fltk/fltk/README.MSWindows.txt

 Make sure that Visual Studio 2008 Service Pack 1 is installed or, as a workaround, set the "maximum number of parallel project builds" to 1 (Tools > Options > Projects and Solutions > Build and Run > maximum number of parallel project builds).
+Also, repeating the build command two or three times may clear unresolved reference errors.

  Testing FLTK
 --------------

-Select "Start Debugging" form the "Debug" menu or "" from the "" menu or just press F5 to run the Demo program.
+Select "Start Debugging" form the "Debug" menu or just press F5 to run the Demo program.
 Use "Demo" to explore all test programs.

  Installing FLTK